-edule 2 Risk factors at the time of importation (typical examples) Items to be checked in advance Items to be checked regularly (including at the time of first importation) Items to be checked during the transportation and storage processes Foods in general (Items in common) Containing hazardous or toxic materials in the food Mixing with rotten or deteriorated matter, or unclean or foreign matter Taking measures to prevent hazardous or toxic materials from being included at the point of receiving raw material and manufacturing and processing process Ensuring that no hazardous or toxic materials are included, by regular testing and inspection Whether any corruption or deterioration occurred due to accidents or improper temperature control Whether the food processed by salting or other measures is stored outdoors for a long time Whether the any contamination occurred with pesticides, etc. used in the warehouse Contamination by pathogenic microorganisms Taking measures to prevent contamination by pathogenic microorganisms Ensuring that no pathogenic microorganisms are present through regular testing and inspections • Whether proper temperature control is implemented to prevent harm due to the growth of microorganisms Use of unapproved additives Use of additives for unapproved purposes, or the use of additives that does not conform with the standards for their use, such as overuse Ensuring that no unapproved additives are used, including those used for raw material Ensuring that additives that do not comply with the standards are not used, and that the appropriate amount is used • Ensuring that no unapproved additives are used, and that the proper amount of additives is used, by regular testing and inspection Non-conformity with standards (soft drinks, meat products, frozen foods, and other products) Ensuring that standards for constituents, manufacturing and processing standards, and other standards are met Ensuring that no sterilization by irradiation, etc. is conducted (excluding those for controlling germination of potatoes) Asking manufacturers and producers to provide the formal names and percentages of raw materials and additives used in the manufacturing process and the final products Ensuring that the final product conforms with the Food Sanitation Act by testing and inspection, as necessary Ensuring that no change has been made in the manufacturing process and the raw materials Ensuring conformity with the standards for constituents, by regular testing and inspection Ensuring compliance with the Food Sanitation Act, by checking the final products Compliance with storage standards Checking whether any accident has occurred
+Risk factors at the time of importation (typical examples) Items to be checked in advance Items to be checked regularly (including at the time of first importation) Items to be checked during the transportation and storage processes in common) Containing hazardous or toxic materials in the food Mixing with rotten or deteriorated matter, or unclean or foreign matter prevent hazardous or toxic materials from being included at the point of Ensuring that no hazardous or toxic materials are included, by regular testing and inspection Whether any corruption or deterioration occurred due to accidents or improper temperature control Whether the food processed by salting or other measures is stored outdoors for a long time Whether the any contamination occurred with pesticides, etc. used in the warehouse Contamination by pathogenic microorganisms Taking measures to prevent contamination by pathogenic microorganisms Ensuring that no pathogenic microorganisms are present through regular testing and inspections • Whether proper temperature control is implemented to prevent harm due to the growth of microorganisms Use of unapproved additives Use of additives for unapproved purposes, or the use of additives that does not conform with the standards for their use, such as overuse Ensuring that no unapproved additives are used, including those used for raw material Ensuring that additives that do not comply with the standards are not used, and that the appropriate amount is used • Ensuring that no unapproved additives are used, and that the proper amount of additives is used, by regular testing and inspection Non-conformity with standards (soft drinks, meat products, frozen foods, and other products) etc. is conducted (excluding those for controlling germination of potatoes) • Asking manufacturers and producers to provide the formal names and percentages of raw materials and additives used in the manufacturing process and the final products • Ensuring that the final product conforms with the Food Sanitation Act by testing and inspection, as necessary with the Food Sanitation Act, by checking the final products Compliance with storage standards Checking whether any accident has occurred • GMO foods whose safety has not been certified · Whether or not there is a need for safety review among food derived from genome editing technology Periodic confirmation of the existence of food derived from genome editing technology Confirmation by prior consultation if it is a food derived from genome editing technology